numfocus/DISCOVER-Cookbook/DISCOVER/09_participant_selection.md

 # Participant and Speaker Selection

 ## Speakers
+"Speakers usually don’t request invitations, so proactively reaching out to them is key to securing great speakers."
 ### Invited Speakers

 - ✅ Reach beyond the conference organizers&#39; own networks.
 Take steps to go out and find people who might be lesser-known but would make great speakers.
 Look for more than just &quot;the usual suspects&quot; and reach out to your wider network for ideas, suggestions, and introductions.